 The Deku Tree then reveals that the “wicked man from the desert” that cursed him was searching for one of three sacred stones, the keys to opening the door of time located in Temple of Time and gaining access to the Triforce.
 After giving Link the spiritual stone of the forest, the Kokiri's Emerald, the Deku Tree tells Link that he is different from all the other Kokiri and has a destiny that lies beyond the forest.
 Before he dies he sends Link to search out the other two spiritual stones, and specifically to the Hyrule Castle.
 As the story unfolds it is learned that Link needs to stop the “wicked man from the desert”, named Ganondorf, from gaining access to all three pieces of the Triforce and gaining the full power of the Goddesses.

 Just as Link leaves Kokiri Forest, his old friend Saria gives him the Fairy Ocarina.
 A musical device capable of playing numerous melodies.
 As he steps onto Hyrule Field, he meets a wise owl, Kaepora Gaebora, who gives advice to Link on his quest.
 Link makes his way across the Hyrule Field and eventually arrives at Hyrule Castle.
 He storms through the market and reaches the castle gate.
 It is here that he meets Malon, a dairy maid and daughter of the owner of Lon Lon Ranch, who she gives him an egg after stating that her dad is missing after doing a milk delivery.
 Being refused entry to the castle, Link climbs up some vines around the side of the gate and sneaks past all the guards to get into the castle.
 The only way in being a small trapdoor on the side of the building.
 However, this is blocked by a sleeping Talon, the missing owner of Lon Lon Ranch.
 Not being awoken by normal methods, Link waits a night and a day and the egg hatches into a Cuckoo.
-The Cuckoo wakes up Talon, who runs back home after he realises that Malon is upset.
+The Cuckoo wakes up Talon, who runs back home after he realizes that Malon is upset.
 Link now sneaks into the castle via the small trapdoor.

 As he goes into the Castle, there are more guards patrolling the grounds.
 Link successfully sneaks past them and is greeted by Princess Zelda.
 She tells the story of how Hyrule was created and how Ganondorf, the Gerudo King, is trying to harness the power of the Triforce for himself.
 After agreeing to help the Princess, Link meets Impa, nurse of Zelda, who teaches him Zelda's lullaby and escorts him out of the castle, but not before giving him a note to allow him to climb Death Mountain.

-Once back in Hyrule Field, Link goes back to Kokiri Forest to get Saria's Song, as it is one of the Goron's favourite songs.
+Once back in Hyrule Field, Link goes back to Kokiri Forest to get Saria's Song, as it is one of the Goron's favorite songs.
 However, Saria is nowhere to be seen, so Link searches for her and ends up in the Lost Woods, an eerie forest which seems to be an endless maze.
 After Link makes his way through the Lost Woods, with the help of Kaepora Gaebora, he eventually finds Saria sitting on a tree stump.
 It is here Link learns Saria's Song, this allows him to ask for Saria's advice whenever he needs it wherever he may be.
 Link makes his way to Death Mountain, and his second Spiritual Stone.

 Making his way back through Hyrule Field, Link heads for Kakariko Village, at the base of Death Mountain.
 Once here, he shows the guard guarding the entrance to Death Mountain, the letter that Impa gave him and Link is granted permission to make his way up the dangerous mountain.
 Avoiding various Tektites and other dangers, Link finally arrives at Goron City.
 Encountering a locked door, Link plays Zelda's Lullaby and meets Darunia, who refuses to talk to him as he is a bad mood.
 To brighten the atmosphere, Saria's Song is played and Darunia breaks into dance.
 Finally being in a good mood again, Darunia gives link the Power Bracelet, which allows him to pick up Bomb Flowers.
 Using this new found strength, Link picks up a Bomb Flower and blows up the entrance to Dodongo's Cavern.

-With two out of the three spiritual stones obtained, only the Zora's Sapphire remained.
+With two out of the three spiritual stones obtained, only the Zora's Sapphire remains.
 Link makes his way to the Zora domain, gaining entrance by playing Zelda's Lullaby.
-He speaks to the king of the Zora's who tells him that his daughter, Princess Ruto is missing and asks Link to go find her.
+He speaks to the king of the Zoras who tells him that his daughter, Princess Ruto is missing and asks Link to go find her.
 Link can then take part in a diving game which if he completes, it will give him the silver scale.
-Using his new found ability to breathe underwater for longer, Link uses the secret entrance to Lake hylia found in Zora's domain.
+Using his new found ability to breathe underwater for longer, Link uses the secret entrance to Lake Hylia found in Zora's domain.
 It is here that he finds a message in a bottle.
 The message states that Princess Ruto has gone to see Jabu Jabu.
 Link shows the king this message and the king allows him to pass.
 Jabu Jabu has been acting strangely recently and when Link feeds him a fish, Jabu Jabu engulfs Link.

 When inside Jabu Jabu, Link finds Princess Ruto, who is rather rude.
 Link has to escort her around the body while avoiding the enemies that plague the area.
 As Link reaches the end of the dungeon, he fights the dungeon boss using his new found boomerang.
 Once defeated, Princess Ruto is saved and she gives him the Zora's Sapphire as an engagement present stating that she will get married to Link in the future.

-Now that Link has all three spritual stones he makes his way back towards Hyrule Castle.
+Now that Link has all three spiritual stones he makes his way back towards Hyrule Castle.
 As he reaches the gates of the market place, he sees Zelda and Impa ride out on horseback, Zelda notices Link and throws the Ocarina of Time back into the moat surrounding the castle.
 Just after they disappear, Ganondorf comes storming through the gates and asks Link where the princess went.
 He refuses to answer and then is hit by Ganondorf's thunderball.

 When Link awakens, he jumps into the moat and finds the Ocarina of Time and proceeds to the Temple of Time.
 He opens the Door of Time by placing all three spiritual stones on the alter, this reveals the Master Sword resting in the Pedestal of Time.
 After Link unsheathes the Master Sword from the Pedestal of Time he unknowingly and unwillingly gives Ganondorf access to the Sacred Realm.